 Fasting has been around for a long time, and throughout human history people have fasted for health, healing, and religious or spiritual reasons.
 Today, we have food readily available from grocery stores, restaurants, and farmers’ markets, so we aren’t required to fast for extended periods of time.
 However, intermittent fasting has been shown to have many benefits for health.

-What are some benefits of intermittent fasting?
 Although research is still in its early stages, intermittent fasting can have the following benefits:

 - Weight loss: At its core, intermittent fasting allows the body to burn off stored energy, and one source of stored energy is excess body fat.
 Since energy isn’t coming from food when you fast, your body will use its own fat for energy.